 In recent years I have worked as a Head of Department, as a Professional Mentor and most recently as an Assistant Head in a large secondary school in Oldham.
 The aspects of my work that I enjoy most [aside from classroom based teaching] is working with NQTs and PGCE students in the school context.
 ‘There is nothing as satisfying as seeing young teachers improve and the thrill of seeing them spurred on to greater achievements in the classroom.
 Teaching is a wonderful, joyful profession.
 Some of the best teachers I have worked with have been teaching no longer than a few years’.

 I am currently studying for an MA in Education at Staffordshire University.
 When outside the classroom I can be found indulging in my other great passions.
 I love reading [especially contemporary American fiction] and fly fishing [although not always catching!] and can often be found beside a river somewhere.

-I turned 40 in April and is looking forward to filling his fifth decade with plenty of the above.
+I turned 40 in April and am looking forward to filling my fifth decade with plenty of the above.